 As the co-founder of the Social Tools Summit, the first social media conference devoted entirely to social media tools, how they can benefit your social media program, and best practices in utilizing them, it is my job to audit the entire social media for business universe and create sessions based on the types of social media tools that are becoming mainstream in the corporate world.
-This is the background to the 10 sessions revolving around social media tools that were just announced for the upcoming Social Tools Summit taking place in San Francisco, CA on October 27 and 28, 2015. (read this if you are interested in speaking at the Social Tools Summit).

 So what types of social media tools should businesses look to adopt – or audit – at this time?
 Here’s the list of the 10 sessions … do you have all of your bases covered?